Luxury Solo Travel on a Budget

 Wining and Dining

 Nothing beats a view like a rooftop bar so look for hotels on your trip and ask if they have a bar or a rooftop terrace.
 Not only do they offer a great viewpoint of the city but they are cheaper than observation decks.
 Havana in Cuba has stunning rooftop terraces and even if you’re not staying in the hotel, you can still enjoy a Mojito whilst watching the world below.
-Other cities with great rooftops are: Shanghai, Bangkok, New York, Panama and Colombia.
+Other cities with great rooftops for luxury solo travel are Shanghai, Bangkok, New York, Panama and Colombia.

 Instead of taking a taxi, see if the country you are travelling to has Uber.
 Uber is a transportation service which offers a ride in comfort so you’ll be upgraded from your usual taxi ride experience and feel safer if you’re travelling alone, as each driver is vetted beforehand and you receive the number plate and driver’s name before the car even arrives.